notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc5.md

 ### Change default behavior and introduce a new flag `--allow-referrers-api`

 As Notation is close to the first stable v1 release, we are trying to make Notation as stable as possible and avoid breaking changes going forward.
-Considering the OCI Image Spec and Distribution Spec are still in RC status, the referrers tag schema is relatively stable and potable so it has been used as the default behavior since Notation v1.0.0-RC.5.
-Most of the registries are compatible with the tag described by the referrers tag schema.
-However, the referrers API and its fallback strategy is relatively instable according to recent OCI Distribution Spec changes, so it is marked as experimental in Notation v1.0.0-RC.5.
+Considering the OCI Image Spec and Distribution Spec are still in RC status, the [Referrers Tag Schema](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#referrers-tag-schema) is relatively stable and potable so it has been used as the default behavior since Notation v1.0.0-RC.5.
+Most of the registries are compatible with the tag described by the Referrers Tag Schema.
+However, the [Referrers API](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#enabling-the-referrers-api) and its fallback strategy is relatively instable according to recent OCI Distribution Spec changes, so it is marked as experimental in Notation v1.0.0-RC.5.

 In this context, Notation v1.0.0-RC.5 introduces a new experimental flag `--allow-referrers-api` to the following commands: